ZQuestClassic/zquestclassic.com/content/news/2023-10-19-announcing-2.55-final.md

 ### More GUI rewrites

 Some large components of the editor GUI still use the old GUI code.
-Some big ones we plan to recreate in the better GUI:
+Some big ones we plan to recreate in the better GUI include the enemy editor and the screen warps dialog.

-* Enemy editor

 ### Slopes v2